isomerpages/moe-angmokiosec/_about-us/MOE FAS.md

 <br>

-5.&nbsp;&nbsp; &nbsp;Please note that application via hardcopy form is required for:&nbsp;

-&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;a. families with other dependents (Great grandparents, Aunties/Uncles, Cousins and others)&nbsp;

-&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;b. family with more than 5 children&nbsp;

-&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;c. family with more than 4 unmarried children&nbsp;

-&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;d. family with more than 3 grandparents in the household&nbsp;

-6.&nbsp; &nbsp;If your child is a ComCare recipient, they need not submit the application for MOE FAS as MOE FAS will be auto-granted to ComCare beneficiaries.
+6.<b> Exceptions </b><br>If a student is a ComCare recipient, he/she does not need to submit the application for MOE FAS as MOE FAS will be auto-granted to ComCare beneficiaries.